bml-research/data_analysis_bml/install/data_01_install.md

 Alternatively, on Windows, you can set the decimal separator at the OS level.
 To do so, click the Windows button and type `intl.cpl`.
 Then click `Additional settings`.
 Here you can specify your decimal separator at the OS level.

-At last, it is recommended to set PowerQuery to United States.
+At last, it is recommended to set the regional settings of PowerQuery to United States.

 `Data > Get Data > Query Options > Regional Settings > English (United States)`

 ![Pic](./pics/fig03.png)
 *<sub>Figure 3.
-Set Regional Settings for PowerQuery</sub>*
+Set Regional Settings for PowerQuery to English</sub>*

 ### R and RStudio